officebluesource/ChoiceSDK/documentation/signin.md

-# Sign in
+# Sign-In

-GMS and HMS sign-in is pretty simple as well.
+GMS and HMS Sign-In is pretty simple as well.
 The only difference between them is that GMS returns an account on the SDK call itself (only if previously logged in) and HMS always returns the account in `onActivityResult`.
 The preferred way is to get an `Observable<SignInAccount>` and observe changes that way.

 ## Usage